Endrit-Selita/Linux/Introduction to the Linux File System.md

 # File & Directory Management: Essential Linux Commands

 **Note:**
 A directory is the same as a folder.
 A file is content stored within a folder.
-These commands are fundamental for managing files and directories in Linux environments[1].
+These commands are fundamental for managing files and directories in Linux environments.

 ## Navigation and Directory Management